DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * ipAddress `string`: The IP address of the vCenter to be discovered.
   * port `string`: The port number for discovery.
   * processServerId `string`: The process server Id from where the update can be orchestrated.
-  * runAsAccountId `string`: The CS account Id which has priviliges to update the vCenter.
+  * runAsAccountId `string`: The CS account Id which has privileges to update the vCenter.

 ### VCenter
 * VCenter `object`: vCenter definition.